Looking forward to the Special Olympics: “It’s about having a good time”

 Patrick Denk from Weng im Innkreis is also ambitious: “I’m expecting a few medals in Graz,” says the stick shooter.
 The Upper Austrian delegation has a good chance with 69 starters.
 A total of 219 participants are registered in the team sport.
 On Tuesday, Patrick Denk’s team completed their last training session in the Stocksporthalle Braunau.
 The 23-year-old from Innviertel says he hasn’t felt nervous yet.
 “But I think your fingers will be a little tingling before the start,” he says.

 Patrick Denk and his teammates agree that the Special Olympics will be a success.
 “It’s celebrated this way and that,” says his coach Andreas Wimmer.
-“It’s about having a good time.”
+“It’s regarding having a good time.”
 By this he doesn’t mean looking at the stopwatch, but rather the joy of spending time together.

 This also encourages runner Lea Gschwandtner, who will do her best in Schladming not in the sand, but in the snow.
 “I’m also happy when I can cheer on the others.
 It’s fun,” says the young woman.
 Her coach Florian Gumpoltsberger appears calm.
 His prophecy: “At the start there’s a thumbs up, and then it whistles away like a pretzel.”